 NAIT animals born at a zoo or wildlife park are exempt from tagging and animal registration requirements.
 But, the PICA must record an annual tally of the number of exempt animals in the NAIT system against the facility's NAIT number.

 Animals that are considered too dangerous to tag qualify for an Unsafe to tag (UTT) exemption provided they are going direct to slaughter.
-UTT animals must be clearly marked and declared in NAIT prior to moving and will incur a $13 levy (excluding GST) at the meat processor.
+UTT animals must be clearly marked with a red X and declared in NAIT before you move them.
+The meat processor charges a $13 levy (plus GST) for UTT animals.

-Additionally, animals moving to a zoo or wildlife park must be recorded in a NAIT movement by both the sending and receiving PICAs.
-Animals exempt from tagging, like fallow deer or trophy stags, must be recorded in an "exempt animal movement" in the NAIT online system.
+If you move animals to a zoo or wildlife park you must record a sending movement in NAIT and the PICA receiving the animals must confirm the movement.
+Animals exempt from tagging, like fallow deer or trophy stags, must be recorded in an 'exempt animal movement' in the NAIT online system.

 After the animals arrive at your location you can apply to us by phone or email for permission to remove the NAIT tags.